huiwenzh/cell-to-cell-variability-changes-in-ageing/README.md

 We used the **Tabula Muris Senis** dataset to perform a systematic evaluation of 14 cell-to-cell variability metrics that are either generic or transcriptomic-data specific and demonstrated the significant impact of cell-to-cell variability changes during the B lymphocytes differentiaion processes and ageing.

+### A wrapper for quick performing cell-to-cell variability 14 metrics
+14 metrics that compared in the study are consolidated into a single R function so you can easy access different metric application in one single line:[scVar](https://github.com/huiwenzh/scVar)

 ### Data accesses
 **Tabula muris sensis Marrow datasets**

 The raw data was downloaded from [link](https://figshare.com/articles/dataset/Tabula_Muris_Senis_Data_Objects/12654728) for both FACS-sorted SMARTSeq2 sequencing and 10X droplet-based sequencing data.
 In brief, we selected cell types with different samples sizes in two sequencing platforms and similar samples within one sequencing platform.
-More preprocessing steps please refer to our [paper].
+More preprocessing steps please refer to the manuscript.

 **Large B dataset**